City of Nottingham Water Department: Nottingham Corporation Water Department

 On 6 October 1859, Marriott Ogle Tarbotton became the Borough Engineer, having been chosen from 52 applicants despite only being 24.
-He faced rather more pressing problems, particularly the disposal of sewage, and issues with the infrastructure resulting from the overcrowding that had occurred before the Enclosure Act of 1845 had allowed the town to expand its borders.
-He was pre-occupied with these during the 1860s, although the issue of buying the Waterworks Company was pursued in 1869 and 1870, but the company refused to co-operate.
-The Water Company applied for Acts of Parliament in 1874, 1878 and 1879, with the Council opposing all of them.
-The Council in turn had obtained improvement acts in 1872 and 1874 which raised issues to do with water supply, and a similar act in 1879 which gave them powers to take the Waterworks Company over.
+He faced rather more pressing problems, particularly the disposal of sewage, and issues with the infrastructure resulting from the overcrowding that had occurred before the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.) had allowed the town to expand its borders.
+He was pre-occupied with these during the 1860s, although the issue of buying the waterworks company was pursued in 1869 and 1870, but the company refused to co-operate.
+The water company obtained several more acts of Parliament; the Nottingham Waterworks Act 1874 (37 & 38 Vict. c. cxxxvii), the Nottingham Waterworks Act 1878 (41 & 42 Vict. c. xlv) and the Nottingham Waterworks Act 1879 (42 & 43 Vict. c. xi), with the council opposing all of them.
+The council in turn had obtained improvement acts of Parliament in 1872 and the Nottingham Improvement Act 1874 (37 & 38 Vict. c. cxciv) which raised issues to do with water supply, and a similar act of Parliament, the Nottingham Improvement Act 1879 (42 & 43 Vict. c. cciv), gave them powers to take the waterworks company over.
 This was completed on 25 March 1880 with the formation of the Nottingham Corporation Water Department, during a period when the town experienced rapid growth.
-As a result of a Borough Extension Act obtained in 1877, the population had increased from 86,621 in 1871 to 186,575 in 1881, while its area had increased from 1996 acre to 10935 acre during the same period.
+As a result of the Nottingham Borough Extension Act 1877 (40 & 41 Vict. c. xxxi) the population had increased from 86,621 in 1871 to 186,575 in 1881, while its area had increased from 1996 acre to 10935 acre during the same period.

 On 25 May 1880 the Water Department invited the members of the Corporation to inspect the works of the important water undertaking recently acquired by the town.
 The tour began at the public offices in Albert Street from where the large party rode to Trent Bridge in private trams supplied by the Nottingham and District Tramways Company Limited.
 They travelled by tram again and then walked to the Castle Works.
 From there they proceeded to the Park Row reservoir, and then walked to the Sion Hill (Canning Circus) Works.
 From the top of the Derby Road, the tram cars were used for the journey to Scotholme Springs.
 The party then moved on in eight carriages to see Bagthorpe pumping station, Redhill reservoir, Papplewick reservoir and finally Bestwood Pumping Station, where they took a late lunch in a marquee in its grounds.
 A newspaper report the following day noted how well the late Water Company had managed its assets.